 Above Ground Petroleum Storage Act (APSA)

 As of January 1, 2008 Assembly Bill 1130 transferred the responsibility for the implementation, enforcement and administration of the Aboveground Petroleum Storage Act from the State Water Resources Control Board to the CUPA.
 This law mandates a CUPA to conduct inspections of all facilities that store petroleum petroleum products in containers of 55-gallons or greater, including above ground tanks, with a total aggregate quantity of at least 10,000 gallons.
 This law requires all facilities that store an aggregate quantity of at least 1320 gallons of petroleum/petroleum products including waste oil to submit a storage statment to the CUPA on an annual basis.
 Facilities that store petroleum/petroleum products that meet or exceed the aggregate quantity of of 1320 gallons are required to prepare a Spill Prevention Control and Countermeasure (SPCC) plan and implement its provisions.
 The exception to this law is a farm, nursery, construction site, or logging site is exempt from preparing a SPCC unless the tank is equal to or exceeds 20,000 gallons and the cumulative total capacity is more than 100,000 gallons.
 However, farms, nurseries, construction sites, or logging sites must conduct daily inspections of containers and tanks containing petroleum - petroleum products, allow the CUPA to inspect the facility, and install secondary containment if the CUPA deems it necessary.
 For fact sheets and guidance information see the following: US EPA SPCC Agricultural Fact Sheet, and US EPA SPCC Summary (bluebrochure).
 SPCC templates can be found at documents, forms, & templates.
 For additional information contact The California Office of State Fire Marshal at OSFM - Aboveground Petroleum Storage Act and the United States Environmental Protection Agency (USEPA) at US EPA - SPCC Information.
-For cleanup of a release from a petroleum stored in aboveground containers and tanks go to the Site Mitigation Program.
-You may want to access training on Spill Prevention Countermeasure Control Plans at the following link:
+You may want to access training on Spill Prevention Countermeasure Control Plans at the following links:

 US EPA Training on SPCC Plans